moviemasher/moviemasher.js/dev/docs/md/style.md

 Modern CSS techniques like flexbox, grid, and variables provide a relatively simple means to powerfully affect the graphical appearance of the Editor.
-If only a few changes are needed, it's typically easiest to just redefine select styles from the CSS file we included in the HTML file above.
+If only a few changes are needed, it's typically easiest to just redefine select styles, as demonstrated in the README.

-This file is a concatenation of the other files within that directory, shown below.
+For more elaborate changes, you will want to generate your own CSS file.
+The one used in the demos is a concatenation of all the files in the _dev/css_ directory, which are shown below.
-An alternative approach for more elaborate changes would be to replace one or more of these files and include them individually.

 ## Coloring